0BAB1/HOLY_CORE_COURSE/tutorial.md

 So, the plan is to deduce a general ```alu_op``` and then add an ```alu_decoder``` unit will deduce the qrithmetic from indicators like ```func3``` (That i'll also call f3) and ```func7``` (That i'll also call f7).
 This will finally raise some ```alu_control``` control signals to tell the ALU what to do, here is another truth table to use that :

 ![Alu_op truth table img](./Alu_op_tt.png)

+> You can find the full table for the entire course at [this google calc link](https://docs.google.com/spreadsheets/d/1qkPa6muBsE1olzJDY9MTXeHVy1XvEswYHMTnvV1bRlU/edit?usp=sharing).

 This process may seem weird as everything is in the same block at the end of the day but this makes the comb logics way easier to write and readable :